 By providing the author's contribution, the author agrees to its dissemination and communication via the Internet after its publication in the journal E&M Economics and Management.

 In case that instructions are not respected, the article will be returned to the author.
-Authors are encouraged to use a template that is downloadable on our website.
+Authors are encouraged to use journal’s Template.

 Article headline should be written in font size 16 bold letters and aligned to the left margin.